SFDO-Community-Sprints/DLRS-Documentation/docs/Cookbook/Students,-Scores,-Attendance.md

 - Additional versions of this roll-up can be configured to show a count of applications last year, two years ago, etc.

-**Contributed By** Michael Kolodner, [Kolodner.com LLC](https://kolodner.com/) for client: [The Academy Group](https://theacademygroup.com/)
+**Contributed By** Michael Kolodner

 ## Contact: Current Traction Rec Membership Type

 **Description**

-> Rolls up the Type of the current membership to the contact for easy access.
+> This recipe rolls up the Type of the current membership to the contact for easy access.
 This is a part of a managed package called [Traction Rec](https://appexchange.salesforce.com/listingDetail?listingId=a0N3A00000FYE1kUAH&msclkid=5bfeec30cbe311ec88624bc25754db7d).

+**Objects, Fields, Relationships**

 |                              Field | Value
 | ---------------------------------: | ------------------------------------- |